graefchen/clib/README.md

 # clib

+I use this repositiory as an template for some C projects.

 basic vscode project to create a c library with **clang**

 With lib, bin and test folder and some helper scripts.